dtreskunov/easyssl/README.md

 # These settings (including keyPassword) may be specified via any of Boot's Externalized Configuration mechanisms.
 # See https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html

+# Additionally, you can specify file-like resources to come from OS environment variables by using special
+# URLs with the "env" protocol, for example, you can set easyssl.key instead of "file:/path/to/app-key.pem"
+# to "env:PRIVATE_KEY".
+#
+# This is useful when secrets are provided as OS environment variables, as in the case of AWS ECS.
+#
+# Important:
+# * Spring Boot version 1.5.11 or greater is required: https://github.com/spring-projects/spring-boot/commit/3db5c70b
+# * Be careful not to use environment variables that would clash with Spring Boot's relaxed binding, e.g. don't set
+#   easyssl.key to "env:EASYSSL_KEY".
+Properties coming from environment variables override those from application.yml.
 ```

 Next, ensure that the  `com.github.dtreskunov.easyssl` package is getting scanned by Spring.
 Look at the